NAUT 002a/bx Advanced Deepwater Cruising

 In both Senior Skipper classes, students are trained for vessel command at sea.
-Students will crew as Watch Captains (essentially teaching assistants) with the 001ax and 001bx classes.
+Students crew as Watch Captains (essentially teaching assistants) with the 001ax and 001bx classes.
 It is encouraged that as many of these trips be made as possible.
-Ultimately, enrollments will dictate the exact number of voyages, but each Senior Skipper student should plan to crew on 2 Naut 001ax voyages (4 days total) and 1 Naut 001ax voyage as 2nd mate on Atlantas (2 days total).
+Ultimately, enrollment will dictate the exact number of voyages, but each Senior Skipper student should plan to crew on 2 NAUT 001ax voyages (4 days total) and 1 NAUT 001ax voyage as 2nd mate on Atlantas (2 days total).
 One focuses on advanced navigation, vessel systems, regulations, and trip planning and the other on anchoring and docking techniques.

-The classroom seminar format covers a variety of topics, including safety, marlinspike seamanship, navigational rules and regulations, advanced navigation problems, celestial navigation, command and vessel operations, damage control, marine engines and advanced marine weather.
-Field trips are arranged to a boat yard, sail loft, fiberglass boat factory, life raft inspection station, local electronics shop, as available.
+The classroom seminar format covers topics, including safety, marlinspike seamanship, navigational rules and regulations, advanced navigation problems, celestial navigation, command and vessel operations, damage control, marine engines, and advanced marine weather.
+As available, field trips are arranged to a boatyard, sail loft, fiberglass boat factory, and a life raft inspection station.

 NAUT 002ax is offered in the Fall semester; 002bx in the Spring.
 While either class may be taken first, there are benefits to taking them in order.